Leo J. Ryan Memorial Park

 Leo J. Ryan Memorial Park is a recreational city park, located in Foster City, California and run by the city government and local citizens.
-Originally called simply "Central Park", the park was named in honor and memory of Congressman Leo J. Ryan.
+Originally called "Central Park", the park was renamed in 1979 in honor and memory of Congressman Leo J. Ryan, who was assassinated in 1978 in Guyana on orders from Jim Jones.

 The park is situated on 20 acre which overlook Foster City's lagoon.
 The park houses the William E. Walker Recreation Center, and includes a waterfront, outdoor amphitheatre, sailboat tie-up facilities, boardwalk, lawn areas, and a gazebo on the lake.
 There is a pathway that goes around the perimeter of the park, which also has ADA access.

 Ryan 25th anniversary memorial service

 In 2003, on the 25th anniversary of his death, a special memorial tribute was held in Congressman Ryan's honor in Foster City, California.
 Ryan's family and friends including California State Senator Jackie Speier and Ryan's daughters were in attendance.
 The San Francisco Chronicle reported that "Over and over today, people described a great man who continually exceeded his constituents' expectations."
 Towards the end of the memorial service, parents of those who had died in Jonestown stood in honor of the congressman.

 After the service had concluded, mounted police escorted the family and friends into Leo J. Ryan Memorial Park.
 A wreath was laid next to a commemorative rock that honored Ryan.